HosanaUFRRJ2014/learning-rubyOnRails/README.md

 # learning-rubyOnRails
-This is a repository of the course of Ruby On Rails at my college.
+This is a repository of the course of Ruby On Rails given at my college.